 WELCOME TO PROJECT 60

-I decided to embark on a unique project: I created a wooden surface on which I will paint 60 stages of one painting.
+I created a wooden surface on which I painted 60 layers.

 THE PROJECT

-I chose a surface measuring 72×90 cm (multiples of 6), with a 4:5 ratio.
+I chose a surface of 72×90 cm (multiples of 6), in a 4:5 ratio.

 Preparing the Surface

-The first step was to cover the surface with clippings of old papers.
-Letters and notes that are a kind of memories for me.
+The first step was to cover the surface with torn pieces of old paper - letters and notes that are a kind of memory for me.
 Some good, some less so, but they are part of who I am.
-They became the secret base layer of the work – I will never be able to see them again.
+They became the secret base layer of the work - I will never be able to see them again.
+That's part of the point: to keep the memories but not cling to them.
+To let go.

 Work Framework

-Each encounter with the work is a stage.
-It can last two hours, one hour, or 20 minutes – it's a stage.
-I gave myself a little more than 10 months, understanding that there will be dry periods, weeks when I won't touch the work.
+Every session with the work was a stage.
+Two hours, one hour, or 20 minutes - a stage.
+I gave myself a little over 10 months.
+There were dry spells, weeks when I didn't touch the work.
 That's okay.
+That's part of the process.